theCuratorCM/treasure-marketplace/README.md

 ## Contributing

-Fork the repo, create a PR and tag `wyze` or `jcheese1` and we will review!
+Make an issue first, then fork the repo, create a PR and tag `wyze` or `jcheese1` and we will review!

 ## Contributors ✨